tpadoan/TCWB/README.md

 ### Prerequisites

-While the executables for some operative systems are already provided, the tool can be compiled using an Haskell compiler.
+While the executables for some operating systems are already provided, the tool can be compiled using an Haskell compiler.

 If you just want the executable go ahead and use one of those provided, assuming that there is one for your system.

-Otherwise, you need to download the source code, which includes four files:
+Otherwise, you need to download the source code, located in the *src* folder, which includes four files:
 * *Model.hs*
 * *Logic.hs*
 * *MC.hs*